-Check-Ins and Reminders:
+Announcements and Reminders:

-- For course related topics, check-ins and reminders, I will be communicating via the Canvas Inbox and Announcements section of the Canvas course, so please be sure you are regularly checking these.
+- For course related announcements and reminders, I will be communicating via the Canvas Inbox and Announcements section of the Canvas course, so please be sure you are regularly checking these.
 You can also set your notifications to have each announcement that is posted sent to you as an email so you are alerted this way as well. - Any announcements from De Anza and/or the Film Dept. that are not directly related to the course, but that may be of interest to you, I will send via email.